 Stethoscopes for hearing-impaired individuals are now available.
 This kind of stethoscope is capable of amplifying sounds without being affected by outside noise.
 It can be attached to an external PDA, earphones, or tape recorder.

 Electronic stethoscopes became popular because of its noise reduction feature.
 It can also amplify sounds well.
 It is considered impractical for emergency purposes as it needs to be set and recharged for accurate sound output.

-Examining the Stethoscope – What Should You Look For
+Examining the Stethoscope – What You Should Look For

-In examining a stethoscope, you must ensure that the parts are made from high quality materials.
+In examining a stethoscope, you must ensure that the parts are made from high-quality materials.
 Here’s a guide for this: